isaacwetton/degree-progress-tracker/README.md

 - v1.1.x - Bug fixes from v1.1.0.
 - v1.2.0 - Lots of ambitious features added (possibly including graphing of results and much more detailed statistics).
 May also include Mac compatibility (with a separate setup executable).

+Copyright (C) 2021  Isaac Wetton

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.